 Math or statistics skills: If you know you have issues with calculations and would rather be far from it, then you might want to steer clear of public health analytics.
 You would need to pass your data through mathematical analysis and your skills would be necessary here.

 Communication skills: There is hardly any occupation that works independent of itself but public health most likely tops one of those that is always interacting with other fields.

 You would need as a public health analyst to interact with doctors, policymakers, the government, research centres, medical centres and the general public.

 With everybody that you would need to interact with, communication skills is important but dealing with professionals can even be handled with basic communication skills, interacting with the general public is a different ball game entirely and you would have to know how to speak their language to communicate with them.

-Critical thinking: You would be analyzing information gathered, finding the most effective and efficient and also finding possible solutions to certain issues; surely it will be necessary to think critically.
-You would not have the luxury to think like a lay man, it would be necessary to hone your reasoning level.
+Critical thinking: You would be analyzing the information gathered, finding the most effective and efficient and also finding possible solutions to certain issues; surely it will be necessary to think critically.
+You would not have the luxury to think like a layman, it would be necessary to hone your reasoning level.

 Organisational skills: You would have at your disposal a large number of information and have to write a large volume of reports.
 The only way it would not overwhelm is if you have good organisational skills.
 This way, you would be able to keep track of your work without stress.

 What Type of Public Health Analyst Do We Have?